-The marks will be derived by combining the scores reached in the assignments (homework), reports of the field work, and a short written test at the end of the semester.
-The weighting of the three components will be announced in the beginning of the class.
+Portfolio of assignments (homework) to be solved during the semester, reports of the field work, and a short written test at the end of the semester.

-Basic knowledge in programming (MATLAB) on the level of the module 3.1 "Computing in Geosciences".
+Basic knowledge in programming (MATLAB) at the level of the module 3.1 "Computing in Geosciences".